-PI: Elias, Elias ARS Agreement #: 59-0790-4-098
+FY05 (approx. May 05 - April 06) PI: Elias, Elias ARS Agreement #: 59-0790-4-098

-Include below a list of the publications, presentations, peer-reviewed articles, and non-peer reviewed articles written about your work that resulted from all of the projects included in you grant.
+Include below a list of the publications, presentations, peer-reviewed articles, and non-peer reviewed articles written about your work that resulted from all of the projects included in the grant.
 Please reference each item using an accepted journal format.
 If you need more space, continue the list on the next page.